networkprogrammer/cert-monitor/README.md

 - **Flask API**: Provides REST endpoints and serves the web dashboard.
 - **Prometheus**: Scrapes metrics from the Flask API.
 - **Grafana**: Visualizes certificate status and trends.
+- **Nginx**: Acts as the reverse proxy and the only entry point to all containers.

 ## Folder Structure
 ```